By Randy Withers, MA, NCC, LCMHC

 The next component is taking responsibility for the problem at hand.
 The Basic Text of Narcotics Anonymous says that, “we aren’t responsible for our addiction, but we are responsible for our recovery.”
 This also happens to be true with mental illness.

 To be clear, responsibility is not about assigning blame.
 It isn’t about making people feel bad about their symptoms.
 But while nobody asks for substance use disorders, clinical depression, social anxiety or trauma, successful treatment for those conditions depends on the person taking ownership of their illness.
 Every clinician knows the challenge of treating someone who refuses to do this.
 We also know that sense of triumph when a person makes a commitment to recover.

 In recovery, understanding Step One is critical.
 It’s a solid foundation upon which to build from.
 And if growth occurs from working Step One, imagine the growth from working all 12.

 While nobody ever masters any of the spiritual principles, the goal is to aspire to be something greater than we were when we first began the journey.
 The Steps provide a roadmap and direction, but the spiritual principles give that journey a soul.

-Randy Withers, MA, NCC, LCMHC, is a therapist and addictions specialist who lives and works in North Carolina.
-He earned his Master’s degree in Counseling from Lenoir-Rhyne University.
-He is the Managing Editor of Blunt Therapy, a blog about mental health.
+Randy Withers, MA, NCC, LCMHC, is a therapist and author of Therapists Share Their Thoughts on Suicide.
+He earned his Master’s degree in Counseling from Lenoir-Rhyne University and is the Founder of Blunt Therapy, a blog about mental health.